-The Lensmen collection offers a unique insight into the political, cultural and everyday events of life in Ireland over six decades, and showcases an era of major change and the emergence of modern Ireland.
+The Lensmen collection offers a unique insight into the political, cultural and everyday events of life in Ireland over six decades.
+It showcases an era of major change and the emergence of modern Ireland.

-Our mission is to preserve this unique and historically important collection of old Irish photos for future generations.
-Any proceeds from sales of prints and digital copies are re-invested into the development of Irish photo Archive helping to ensure the preservation of these images for posterity.
+We aim to preserve this unique and historically important collection of old Irish photos for future generations.
+Any proceeds from sales of prints and digital copies are re-invested into the development of the Irish Photo Archive, helping to ensure the preservation of these images for posterity.

 If you are looking for a unique gift you can give your special person on Valentine’s Day, this romantic vintage image of a farewell kiss at Dublin Airport in 1952 might be what you’ve been looking for!

-A beautifully framed boxing photograph of Muhammad Ali vs Al “Blue” Lewis at Croke Park, Dublin on 19th July 1972 will excite every men who is interested in sports.
+A beautifully framed boxing photograph of Muhammad Ali vs Al “Blue” Lewis at Croke Park, Dublin, on 19th July 1972 will excite every man interested in sports.

-On 3rd April 1957 some building workers came together at the Werburgh Street Labour Exchange in Dublin to discuss the prospects of finding work.
-As they thought that the only thing they could do is to make the unemployed demanding for work, they borrowed a chair from a nearby shop and started a public meeting.
-From that aroused an Umemployed Protest Committee.
+On 3rd April 1957, some building workers came together at the Werburgh Street Labour Exchange in Dublin to discuss the prospects of finding work.
+As they thought that the only thing they could do was to make the unemployed demanding work, they borrowed a chair from a nearby shop and started a public meeting.
+From that aroused an Unemployed Protest Committee.

 The 1960s Ireland in pictures

-A decade of rapid change caught by two of Ireland’s premier photographers, The Lensmen.
-Covers everything from the visits of President Kennedy and The Beatles, to lifestyle, fashion and sport as well as the start of unrest in Northern Ireland.
-Will evoke memories of a bygone age.
+Two of Ireland’s premier photographers, The Lensmen, caught a decade of rapid change.
+Covers everything from the visits of President Kennedy and The Beatles to lifestyle, fashion and sport, as well as the start of unrest in Northern Ireland.
+It will evoke memories of a bygone age.

 The 1970s Ireland in pictures

 A nostalgic and thought-provoking collection of photographs that bring to life the ordinary and extraordinary events of a fast-changing decade in Irish life.
-Images of triumphs and tragedies, political upheavals, noted visitors and sad departures remind us of the way we were in different time
+Images of triumphs and tragedies, political upheavals, noted visitors and sad departures remind us of how we were in different times.

 filmed in Ireland during the band’s tour in September and April of 1965.

-We can find DVD’s that are intimate, behind-the-scenes diary of life on the road with the young Rolling Stones, documenting the early frenzy of their fans and the riots their live performances incited during the early years of their touring careers.
+We can find DVDs that are intimate, behind-the-scenes diaries of life on the road with the young Rolling Stones, documenting the early frenzy of their fans and the riots their live performances incited during the early years of their touring careers.